 However, maybe you aren’t a procrastinator, maybe your life has been busy and chaotic and the fact that taxes are upon us has merely passed you by.
 Whatever the reason, last minute or not, you have to do your taxes.

-If you’re someone who’s been putting off your taxes, take a breath, don’t panic, and follow these tips to help you file your taxes in time.
+If you’re someone who’s been putting off your taxes, take a breath, don’t panic, and follow these tips to help you file your taxes in time, don’t panic if you are foreigner, you can always qualify for foreign earned income exclusion if you follow the right steps.

 1. Consider an Extension